wp-plugins/huzzaz-video-gallery/readme.txt

 Huzzaz Video Gallery Plugin Features:

+* *new feature* Custom colors are now available in version 2.0
 * Automatically plays the next video after current video is playing
 * Highlights current video that’s playing and shows title in the title bar
 * Easily adjust the number of videos shown in the gallery and paginates all the videos in the gallery